onur-ozkan/keymachine/README.md

  const kmachine = require('keymachine');

- // You can make strong keys depending on the configurations you make. kmachine.configuration.lenght = 32;
+ // You can make strong keys depending on the configurations you make kmachine.configuration.lenght = 32;
  kmachine.configuration.possibility = 'anythingYouWant123x*/'